THE STORY OF THE 1930s YELLOW COACH AMERICAN DOUBLE-DECKERS

 Although single-deckers were much more common across the United States as a whole, by the early 1930s the double-decker was well established as a suitable layout for intensive urban routes, especially in a city like New York where sightseeing could be an important source of revenue.

 The question was whether the future lay with further development of normal control buses, or adoption of the new rear-engined layout.
 Thus in 1933 the Omnibus Corporation received two prototypes from Yellow Coach to determine what their next generation of double-deckers would be.
-Fifth Avenue were sent a 30 foot long closed top normal control Z type, seating 56.
+Fifth Avenue were sent a 30 foot long closed-top normal-control Z type, seating 56.
 But Chicago Motor Coach took delivery of a radical new design, the model 706, based on the model 700.
-By the standards of the day it looks astonishing.

 It was 33 feet long, 8 feet wide and 12 feet 11 inches tall, with a single 46 inch wide doorway ahead of the front axle.
 The lower deck floor was stepless to the rear axle with a main floor height of 16½ inches above the road (much lower than on the 700).
 There were 29 seats downstairs plus two spaces on an upholstered bench over one of the rear wheels.
 Upstairs there were 41 seats, reached by a rearward ascending staircase over the left hand front wheel.
-Owing to the tyre diameter of around 40 inches, wheelarch intrusion in the lower saloon was considerable, but otherwise the interiors were light and airy.
-Headroom downstairs was a generous 74 inches, but a more cramped 63 inches upstairs.

 Externally the bus appeared very modern, with continuous glazing around both decks, although there were thirteen window bays on each side – part of a semi-integral body structure strong enough to make up for the lack of deep chassis rails.
-Least successful was the front, completely flat and vertical to the upper deck floor line then angled straight back up to the roof.
+Less successful was the front, completely flat and vertical to the upper deck floor line, then angled straight back up to the roof.
 The stark appearance was compounded by ventilation flaps and a rectangular destination box that stuck out above the windscreen.

 The single type 706 was exhibited at the Chicago World’s Fair in 1933 and entered service as Chicago Motor Coach’s fleet number 103.
 It quickly showed that it represented the right way forward.
 It had much greater capacity and passenger appeal than the Z type and must have proved reliable enough in service, despite its exotic design.
 But Green recognised that the type 700 single-decker was only a step towards the optimum design.
 In 1934, GM recruited Dwight Austin and acquired the patents for the angle drive.
 This quickly led to the model 718 – which could have a transverse rear engine.

 Thus when the production version of the 706 followed later that year – this time designated the model 720 – it incorporated five major changes, starting with the angle drive.
-A GM 707 petrol engine producing 165 bhp at 2,000 rpm gave a useful increase in power, but the Banker semi-automatic transmission ultimately proved too complicated and unreliable.
-As for the body, the lower deck window line was dropped in the wheelbase to give passengers a better view and the upper deck sliding windows were replaced with ones with top vents.
+A GM 707 six-cylinder petrol engine producing 165 bhp at 2,000 rpm gave a useful increase in power, but the Banker semi-automatic transmission ultimately proved too complicated and unreliable.
+Even so, it was expected to do away with the 2,500 clutch activations and gear changes that a driver might expect to perform over a ten hour shift – that’s about one every 15 seconds!

 Presumably after some in-service testing revealed delays in unloading lower deck passengers, a second narrow exit door was fitted ahead of the rear wheels.
 The loss of seats due to the second door was offset by fitting a single seat just inside the front entrance and three side facing seats over the rear wheels.
 This was possible because having a transverse rather than longitudinal engine created more passenger space in the rear of the lower deck.
-The total unladen weight was 21,460 lbs, against a gross weight of 32,560 lbs.

 The pre-production model 720 entered service as CMC’s number 104, after spending some time in New York to prove its suitability for FACCo’s operations.

 In 1936 serial production began at Yellow Coach’s factory in Pontiac.
 Chicago Motor Coach and Fifth Avenue each took 100.
+These big buses were not cheap, costing $20,000 apiece.
+That is equivalent to $415,000 today, but still less than a modern single decker which comes in at around half a million dollars.

 FACCo had looked into whether the new buses could be run with more headroom in the upper deck along routes that had no clearance problems.
 This led to the model 735, which appeared exactly the same as the 720 except that the roof had a more pronounced curvature, allowing a headroom of 68 inches over the gangway – the same as contemporary British regulations stipulated.
 This took the overall height to 13 feet 5 inches.